AvtsVivek/AspNetCoreSecurityTuts/src/exercises/200300-WebAppCookieAuth/ReadMe.md

 - Update the _Layout page to include a login link in the UI

-- Also add User class in Modles folder.
+- Also add User class in Models folder.

 - Then run the app, go to login page by clicking the login link in the home page.